 When fans think of Star Wars, the things that spring to mind encompass the best parts of the galaxy far, far away.
-Jedis and the Dark Side.
-Droids and stormtroopers.
+Jedi and the Dark Side.
+Droids and Stormtroopers.
 Lightsaber duels and space battles.
 Strange planets and even stranger creatures.
 John Williams fanfares and opening crawls.
 Then there are the parts of the narrative fans prefer to forget.
-While the prequel trilogy — 1999’s The Phantom Menace, 2002’s Attack of the Clones, and 2005’s Revenge of the Sith — features many of the things that made fans fall in love with Star Wars from the time the very first movie premiered in 1977, they also made so many missteps that those errors in judgment and execution have since become the stuff of legend.
+While the prequel trilogy — 1999’s The Phantom Menace, 2002’s Attack of the Clones, and 2005’s Revenge of the Sith — features many of the things that made fans fall in love with Star Wars from the time the very first movie premiered in 1977, they also made missteps.

-The prequel trilogy was supposed to finally tell the complete story of Anakin Skywalker’s fall to the Dark Side.
-Fans couldn’t wait to see how the talented Jedi become the villainous Darth Vader.
-Unfortunately, that poorly-paced story was shoehorned into a bigger narrative centering on a trade war and political machinations that didn’t exactly scream space adventure.
+The prequel trilogy was meant to tell the complete story of Anakin Skywalker’s fall to the Dark Side.
+Fans couldn’t wait to see how the legendary Jedi become the villainous Darth Vader.
+Unfortunately, story was shoehorned into a larger narrative centering on a trade war and political machinations that didn’t exactly scream space adventure.

-Unfortunately, the prequels were also troubled by some truly questionable casting choices.
-The trilogy attracted some fantastic talent, but some of the actors fared significantly better than others.
-In many cases, it’s hard to untangle whether it was the casting choices that hurt the movies, or the poorly conceived and written characters.
-In other instances, actors were clearly miscast and unconvincing in their roles.
-Then there were the actors whose casting saved the prequels from complete failure.
-These actors elevated the material and made fans invest in the story.
+The prequels were also troubled by some casting choices that left fans mixed.
+The trilogy attracted some fantastic talent, but some of the actors fared significantly better than others for critics.
+In many cases, it’s hard to untangle whether it was the casting choices or the writing that didn't always work.
+In other instances, actors were arguably miscast.

 20 HURT: NATALIE PORTMAN